cycle/docs/annotated/embeddings.md

 > You do not need to define `primary` column, this column will be inherited from parent entity.

-To embedd entity to another object use `@embed` annotation:
+To embedd entity to another object use `@embedd` annotation:

 ```php
 /**